 The biggest advantage to Logic Pro among others is a huge built-in virtual instrument and audio loop library and great MIDI capabilities.
 If you lean more towards the creative side of music production than technology, then logic is an obvious choice.
 It also has an intuitive, interesting interface which is a factor when searching for your first DAW.

 Logic is a great all-around DAW though as it tends towards music production and songwriting.
-They included drummer instrument, which automatically notches your songs as well, is designed to help you compose music efficiently.
+They included a drummer instrument, which automatically notches your songs as well, is designed to help you compose music efficiently.

 If you are a producer and lyricist running an Apple machine, consider the logic for your audio needs.
 Its cost is also attractive, especially for what you get in stock plugins and materials.